projectexpert/pmis/purchase_requisition_analytic_search/README.rst

 or contracts,and to find requisitions by searching by it the project/contract code, name or project/contract manager.
 This module adds the following features to purchase requisitions:
-* Adds the analytic account to the purchase requisition lines,
+    * Adds the analytic account to the purchase requisition lines.
     * When the purchase order is created from the purchase requisition, it copies the analytic account.
     * Introduces the possibility to search purchase requisitions by analytic account or by project manager.
     * Introduces a new menu entry in Purchasing to list purchase requisition lines.

 Installation
 ============